regolith-linux/website/README.md

 #### Use `ref` or `relref` for linking between content

 Content changes, page names change.
 Using a hardcoded path in Markdown links will break sooner or later.
-Hugo has two built-in functions, [`ref` (preferred) pr `relref`](https://gohugo.io/content-management/cross-references/), to make sure links are viable and linking to the right content.
+Hugo [has two built-in functions](https://gohugo.io/content-management/cross-references/), `ref` (preferred) or `relref`, to make sure links are viable and linking to the right content.
 Use them whenever you're linking to "internal" content.

 **Note**: Hugo will fail to render the page if a link is "dead" and you will have to fix it before you can continue.
 We consider this a feature!